Back to news

 Privacy Model

-OpenHuman is GPLv3 licensed and local-first.
+OpenHuman is GPLv3 licensed and local-first (opens in a new tab).
 With cloud features switched off, your data stays on your machine, the Memory Tree, the vault, the SQLite database all live locally.

 One caveat the marketing tends to skip: some managed services, including account sign-in, model routing, and web search, route through OpenHuman's own backend by default.
 So "data never leaves your machine" is fully true only when you've turned the cloud features off.
 There are reports that cloud sync uses end-to-end encryption, but we couldn't confirm that in the official docs, and as of this writing no independent security audit has been published.
 Take the encryption claim as unconfirmed for now.